w3c/webrtc-rtptransport/api-outline.md

   // Send packets according to their send timestamps on the given route.
   // TODO: Exact behavior needs to be specified for what should happen if the
-  //       NetworkRoute is non-viable when packets are scheduled, or if it
+  //       networkRoute is non-viable when packets are scheduled, or if it
-  //       becomes non-viable before the scheduled send time. void sendPackets(sequence<RtcPacketToSend> packets, NetworkRoute route);
+  //       becomes non-viable before the scheduled send time. void sendPackets(sequence<RtcPacketToSend> packets, RtcNetworkRoute networkRoute);

+  // The type depends on which `RtcNetworkRouteControllerType` that was given in
+  // the constructor.
-  readonly attribute (RtcManualIceController or RtcAutomaticIceController) transportController;
+  readonly attribute RtcNetworkRouteController networkRouteController;

   // Triggers when the circuit-breaker disabled/re-enables the transport. attribute EventHandler ontransportstatus;